Qualys Connector

 -

-Compare the total number of findings in Tenable Exposure Management to the number from Crowdstrike.
+Compare the total number of findings in Tenable Exposure Management to the number from Qualys.

-Expected outcome: The total numbers returned in Qualys and Exposure Management should match
+Expected outcome: The total numbers returned in Qualys and Tenable Exposure Management should match.

-If a finding is missing from Exposure Management or no longer active, check the following conditions:
+If a finding is missing from Tenable Exposure Management or is no longer active, check the following conditions:

 -